Phoenixjack/kicad-import-assistant/README.md

 Current version: V0.6.1
 - Copies footprint/model files only after IMPORT confirmation
-- Does not edit footprint internals yet
+- Updates copied footprint internal names
 - Does not merge symbols yet
 - Refuses overwrite
 - Naming schema and suggestion rules are drafted but not fully wired in